-The Canadian government expedition ship (also named Arctic), captained by Joseph-Elzear Bernier was iced in over winter at Arctic Bay in 1910-11.
+The Canadian government expedition ship, captained by Joseph-Elzear Bernier and also named Arctic, was iced in over winter at Arctic Bay in 1910-11.
 Bernier's expedition named many places in the area.
 While there, the ship's crew spelled out "Arctic Bay" in stone on the cliffs overlooking the entrance to the bay.
-Their mark can still be seen today.11
+Their mark can still be seen today.

-In 1926, the HBC established a trading post at Arctic Bay under the name Tukik, but it was closed the following year with the organization of the Arctic Islands Game Preserve (AIGP).
-The AIGP was established in 1926 by an order-in-council and encompassed the high arctic islands, northwestern Baffin Island, the islands as far west as northeastern Banks Island, and a small portion of the mainland.
-Created in association with other conservation initiatives at the time, the AIGP aimed to protect muskox in the region, while restricting qallunaat from hunting, trapping, trading, and trafficking inside its boundaries.
-The game preserve also called attention to Canadian sovereignty claims in the north by demonstrating a form of functional administration in the Arctic Archipelago.
+In 1926, the HBC established a trading post at Arctic Bay under the name Tukik, but it was closed the following year with the organization of the while restricting Qallunaat hunting, trapping, trading, and trafficking inside its boundaries.
+The game preserve also called attention to Canadian sovereignty claims in the North by demonstrating a form of functional administration in the Arctic Archipelago.
 The onset of the Depression and the drop in the price of furs led to a relaxation in AIGP restrictions because the government was focused on the economy.
 In 1936, the HBC returned to Arctic Bay, establishing a permanent post there.
 The AIGP was eventually disbanded in 1966 by the Northwest Territories Council when the area was brought under the same legislative framework as the Northwest Territories.